Once, the land was ruled by Seven Patrons, who each governed the primary element of their land.

 “Why wouldn’t I?
-I’m curious about how you spend your time.”
+You know, I’m curious about how you spend your time.”

 But her focus was on a huge footprint on the ground.
 It looked like a dog’s, except it was at least two handbreadths wide.
 She frowned, her skin prickling.

 Wulfram followed her gaze and spotted it, too.
 “Did the party from

 She smeared the tracks with her foot and grasped his hand, pulling him deeper into the trees.
 “They must have.”